Maximize Your Chances to See the Northern Lights

 How to Predict the Northern Lights

-Forget relying solely on the KP index , it reacts too slowly.
-I’ve seen some of the most intense auroras with KP values as low as 1–2.
+Forget relying solely on the KP index.
+It reacts too slowly.
+I've seen some of the most intense auroras with KP values as low as 1-2.
 The key is real-time satellite data and clear skies.
-Many people are trying to track aurora predictions by themselves, but they just watch the KP prediction and they can't see the aurora.
+Many people try to track aurora predictions by themselves, but they focus only on the KP prediction and miss the bigger picture.

-With the right tools and sometimes, a local expert, you can be in the right place at the right time.
+With the right tools and sometimes a local expert, you can be in the right place at the right time.
 Hiring a local guide is the easiest way to increase your chances dramatically.
-The market of guided tours has expolded really fast so there is many not that professional companies in the market.
-I prefer to avoid the biggest companies and ensure the company you choose is focused to give you professional knowledge touching the aurora, but also full experience with capmfire, food and pictures.
-The cheapest price always mean the worse service.
-The best companies have passionate guides that are real aurora enthusiastics.
+The market for guided tours has expanded fast, so there are many companies that are not very professional.
+I prefer to avoid the biggest companies and choose providers that offer professional aurora knowledge together with a full experience including campfire, food and photos.
+The cheapest price often means the weakest service.
+The best companies have passionate guides who are real aurora enthusiasts.

 Best Northern Lights Apps & Tools